imcommonsense/MelVR/README.md

 </div>

 # ![Portal Stories: Mel icon by carl6005](imgs/icon.png "Portal Stories: Mel Icon by carl6005") Portal Stories: Mel VR
-* THIS REPOSITORY CONTAINS CONTENT OWNED BY [VALVE SOFTWARE](https://www.valvesoftware.com/) AND [PRISM GAME STUDIOS LTD.](prismstudios.org)
+* THIS REPOSITORY MAY CONTAIN CONTENT OWNED BY [VALVE SOFTWARE](https://www.valvesoftware.com/) AND [PRISM GAME STUDIOS LTD.](prismstudios.org)
 * ALL RIGHTS GO TO THEIR RESPECTIVE OWNERS
-* Note: unfortunently, my hdd with the files got corrupted months ago. i will get back to this mod, but as of right now, this is no longer in current development.
+* Note: I'm back working on this mod! (patch? mod? guide? it's something or other!)

 ## Things that work
 * 6DoF VR view